molsonkiko/NppCSharpPluginPack/docs/README.md

 This is all because I registered the controls in the form with the `KeyUp`, `KeyDown`, and `KeyPress` handlers in [NppCSharpPlugin/Forms/NppFormHelper.cs](/NppCSharpPluginPack/Forms/NppFormHelper.cs).

-You will notice that the DarkModeTestForm discussed below *does not have these nice responses to keys*, because I did not register those handlers for its controls.
+You will notice that, prior to [v0.0.4](/CHANGELOG.md#004---unreleased-yyyy-mm-dd), the DarkModeTestForm discussed below *does not have these nice responses to keys*, because I did not register those handlers for its controls.

+## Subclass [FormBase](/NppCSharpPluginPack/Forms/FormBase.cs) (added in [v0.0.3.2](/CHANGELOG.md#004---unreleased-yyyy-mm-dd)) for better forms ##

+Beginning with [v0.0.3.2](/CHANGELOG.md#004---unreleased-yyyy-mm-dd), all the forms (except the About form) subclass [FormBase](/NppCSharpPluginPack/Forms/FormBase.cs), which fixes a number of bugs and implements a number of desirable behaviors.

 ## Registering and unregistering forms with [`NPPM_MODELESSDIALOG`](https://npp-user-manual.org/docs/plugin-communication/#2036-nppm-modelessdialog) ##